Together/American International Records/L&R Album Discography

 ST-T-1001 - Preflyte: Archive Series, Vol. I - Crosby-McGuinn-Hillman-Clark-Clarke [1969] Early recordings by the group that would eventually be known as the Byrds.
 You Showed Me/Here Without You/She Has A Way/The Reason Why/For Me Again/Boston//You Movin'/The Airport Song/You Won't Have To Cry/I Knew I'd Want You/Mr. Tambourine Man

-ST-T-1011 - Birth Announcement - Danny Cox [1969] (2-LP set) Baby Blue [It's All Over Now Baby Blue]/When I Was A Cowboy/My Guitar Weeps [While My Guitar Gently Weeps]//French Girl/Suzanne/A Day In The Life//Dear Prudence/Little maggie/Just Like A Woman//Hey Jude/Bessie Won't Weep No More
+ST-T-1011 - Birth Announcement - Danny Cox [1969] (2-LP set) Baby Blue [It's All Over Now Baby Blue]/When I Was A Cowboy/My Guitar Weeps [While My Guitar Gently Weeps]//French Girl/Suzanne/A Day In The Life//Dear Prudence/Little Maggie/Just Like A Woman//Hey Jude/Bessie Won't Weep No More

 Distributed by MGM: